Walking track links

 ACT

-ACT Parks and Conservation Service will be conducting Thermal Assisted Aerial Control from Friday 16 May 2025, in Namadgi National Park.
+ACT Parks and Conservation Service will be conducting Thermal Assisted Aerial Control in Namadgi National Park from Friday 15 May 2026.

-The Australian Alps Walking Track will be closed from the Mt Tennant summit to the NSW Border (Murrays Gap) from 16 May and reopen on the 28 May 2025.
-The track from Namadgi’s Visitors Centre to the Mt Tennant summit will remain open during this time.
+The Australian Alps Walking Track will be closed from the Mt Tennant summit to the NSW Border (Murrays Gap) from 15 May and reopen on the 29 May 2026.

 For further information, please contact Namadgi Visitors Centre on 02 6237 5307 or via email namadginationalpark@act.gov.au